 For cats 7-14 pounds, a quarter of a teaspoon would be enough and for little cats weighing 4-6 pounds, an eighth of a teaspoon is recommended.
 While for cats less than 4 pounds, 5 drops of apple cider vinegar will be enough to receive its benefits.

 You are able to do this every day and not expect any adverse effects to show up.
 If your cat is a bit hesitant to drink water with a little apple cider vinegar, help it move along by dipping its paw in the water.
-Instinctively, your cat will lick its paw and maybe then, it will start getting accustomed to the taste of apple cider vinegar.
+Instinctively, your cat will lick its paw with its tongue and maybe then, it will start getting accustomed to the taste of apple cider vinegar.

 Externally, one should always dilute apple cider vinegar before using, unless instructed otherwise.
 As mentioned above, apple cider vinegar is a quick fix for a host of dermal issues such as burns and acne, while also dealing with parasites such as ticks and fleas.